Making a Payment

 Learn how to make a payment from a user's account

-endpoint allows you to initiate online banking payments from your users connected bank accounts.
+endpoint allows you to initiate payments from bank accounts that your users have connected via Akahu.

 Akahu initiates online banking payments from a user's account using the bank's mobile banking infrastructure.
 As such, any restrictions that apply to the user's mobile banking payments (e.g. daily transaction limits) also apply to payments initiated through Akahu.
 See our Payment Limitations section to learn more about how this may affect you.